 13. Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work.

 Minimum Qualifications/Education & Experience:

-Equivalent to an Associate’s degree from a regionally accredited college in computer science or related field and one (1) full-time equivalent year of responsible experience performing technical support and network administration on personal computers, mobile devices, and peripheral equipment, including software administration in a multi-user environment.
+Equivalent to an Associate’s degree from a regionally accredited college in computer science or related field and one (1) year of responsible experience performing technical support and network administration on personal computers, mobile devices, and peripheral equipment, including software administration in a multi-user environment.
 Requires experience with specific software applications utilized within the academic discipline to which assigned.